Welcome to today's edition of the Rush 24-7 podcast.

 I was being snarky.

-I said, Yes, it is.
+I said, yes, it is.

 No, it's not.

-I said it doesn't change the point.
+That's what it doesn't change the point.

 Anyway, the left is trashing Melania Trump for reciting the Lord's Prayer of the Real.